Speed Cushion Program

 Who pays for speed cushions, and how much do they cost?

 Each speed cushion, with required signing and striping, costs approximately $2,800 to install.
-Depending on a street’s documented average speed, residents pay either the full $2,800 cost or a portion of the cost, as shown below.
+Depending on a street’s documented average speed, residents pay either the full $2,800 cost or a portion of the cost, as shown in the table.
 Residents can collect and pay their portion of the cost of speed cushions any way they prefer.

 How can our neighborhood begin the process of installing speed cushions?